Showing posts with label Herbs. Show all posts

 Fish mint on left, buckwheat on right

 Fish mint grows extremely vigorously.
 Let me stress, it is extremely vigorous.
 One or two pots of this plant will be more than enough for the average household.
 I am happy to say mine does not set any viable seed, ever, which makes it much easier to control.
-Never grow this in the soil or it will take over your yard, and your neighbour's yards, and every time you walk in the yard or mow it will smell like fish.
-Grow it in a pot, but never in the garden bed.
+In most Australian gardens I strongly recommend growing fish mint in a container, as it spreads aggressively via underground rhizomes.
+I would not grow this in the soil or it might take over my yard, and my neighbour's yards, and every time I walk in the yard or mow it will smell like fish.

 I grow most of my fish mint in a container, and the container is on pavers.
 My main one is in a plastic tub that we drilled holes in, it's not very deep but it is wide to allow the plant to spread, but any plant pot would do.
 The rhizomes will try to escape through the drainage holes, but they can't cross the pavers.